 5. You Can’t Eat Foods You Really Enjoy Because Every Meal Has to Be Low Calorie

 - Eating foods you really enjoy becomes a challenge if each meal has to be 300 calories or less.
 For most people, if they can’t eat something that they enjoy everyday, the chances of sticking to any plan are really low.
-If you plan to lose weight, it should be just another part of your life and not a struggle you have to get through everyday.
-If the joy of eating is taken away, your chances of binge eating and falling of the plan is inevitable.
+If you plan to lose weight, it should be just another part of your life, and not a struggle you have to get through everyday.
+If the joy of eating is taken away, your chances of binge eating and falling off the plan is inevitable.